thu-tram/mangg-may-tinh/wireless/wireless-links.md

 <img width="900px" src="/assets/wireless/8-018-maca1.png">

 1. A transmits a **Request To Send (RTS)** packet with the length of the data.
-This is A saying: ``I'd like to send k bits to B.''
+This is A saying: "I'd like to send k bits to B."

 2. B transmits a **Clear To Send (CTS)** packet with the length of the data.
 This tells A that it's safe to send, and confirms that there are no collisions at the receiver.
-The CTS also warns everybody in B's range: ``I'm B, and I'm about to receive k bits, so please don't talk during this time.''
+The CTS also warns everybody in B's range: "I'm B, and I'm about to receive k bits, so please don't talk during this time."

 3. A transmits the data, and B receives the data.
 The CTS warning ensures that everybody else in range of the receiver stays quiet during this time.